pwela/meet/README.md

 # meet_app

-This is a serverless progressive web application (PWA) built with React and using a test drivent developemnt technique (TDD).
+This is a serverless progressive web application (PWA) built with React and using a test driven developemnt technique (TDD).

 # Use of serverless function: